rackerlabs/docs-aws/docs/patching/amazon-ec2.rst

      to be *stateful*.
 That is, it stores configuration or data locally, and you cannot replace it.
 An example would be a build server holding local configuration data.
-   * The term *Auto-Recovery Instance* often refers to standalone instances configured with CloudWatch Auto-Recovery alarms, improving resilience and availability.
-This guidetreats these instances as simple Standalone instances.
+   * *Auto-Recovery Instance* often refers to standalone instances configured with CloudWatch Auto-Recovery alarms, improving resilience and availability.
+This guide treats these instances as simple Standalone instances.

 #.
 Instances in an Auto Scaling Group (ASG)

-   * **Method:** *Update the Amazon Machine Image (AMI)* from which you launch these instances and perform a *rolling replacement* of the instances in each ASG.
+   * **Method:** Update the Amazon Machine Image (AMI) from which you launch these instances and perform a *rolling replacement* of the instances in each ASG.
    * You normally provision ASG instances where an instance is *stateless*.
-     That is, it stores all data externally (in S3 or a database) and you can replace the instance itself at any time.
-An example would be a group of webservers.
+     That is, it stores all data externally (in S3 or a database), and you can replace the instance itself at any time.
+An example would be a group of web servers.
    * ASG instances provide higher availability than Standalone instances and the potential to scale to tens or even hundreds of instances horizontally.
-   * New instances replace these instances on a regular basis, whether or not you apply any Scaling Policies to your ASG.
+   * New instances replace these instances regularly, whether or not you apply any Scaling Policies to your ASG.
 Patching existing ASG instances in place is therefore ineffectual.
    * Don't worry if you make manual changes to an ASG instance.
-This guide covers this (and other) corner cases in many different configurations.
+This guide covers several corner cases in many different configurations.

 Patching process overview
 -------------------------

-Generally speaking, if you have a group of identical webservers, you likely provision them in an ASG.
+Generally speaking, if you have a group of identical web servers, you likely provision them in an ASG.
 You can examine each ASG (including a list of instances) in the AWS console  by navigating to **Services --> EC2 --> Auto Scaling --> Auto Scaling Groups**.